shahrazeahmad07/Room-Database-Demo-App/README.md

-# Room-Database-Demo-App
+# User Record Room Database CRUD App
-A simple Room Database CRUD app, that I have made to learn Room Database in Android!
+A simple Room Database CRUD app in which we can save the user's name and email.

 ## Features
 -> Add Record